lockhinator/fivem-typescript-boilerplate/README.md

 This is derived from https://github.com/d0p3t/fivem-ts-boilerplate but updated quite a bit!

+Jest is used as the testing framework for this boilerplate.
+If you arent familiar with Jest then checkout the [Offical Jest Documentation](https://jestjs.io/docs/getting-started).

 ## Usage
 1. Clone repository into your `resources/[local]` folder.
 2. `yarn` the dependencies.